zembed-1 vs voyage-4

 What Embedding Model is Best for Me?

-Choosing an embedding model has traditionally been a trade-off between accuracy, expected latency, and cost. zembed-1 pareto-dominates every other frontier embedding model on accuracy, and strongly over-performs voyage-4-nano across verticals.
+Choosing an embedding model has traditionally been a trade-off between accuracy, expected latency, and cost. zembed-1 pareto-dominates every other frontier embedding model on accuracy, and strongly over-performs voyage-4 across verticals.
 No other provider offers latency as consistently low (Cohere P50 is 2.3x, OpenAI is 3.5x, Voyage is 2.3x + failed requests).
 And at $0.05 per million tokens (Cohere 24x, OpenAI 2.6x, Voyage 1.2x), SOTA search has never been more affordable.

-But what if your use case is even more cost-sensitive, and you're willing to sacrifice a few NDCG points for massive storage cost reduction?
-With zembed-1's quantization offerings, you can control that trade-off directly and exactly.
-Quantize your embedding to binary, for example, and get a massive -94% storage cost reduction while still enjoying 89% performance of zembed-1 (as accurate as openai v3 large).
+But what if your use case is even more cost-sensitive, and you’re willing to sacrifice a few NDCG points for massive storage cost reduction?
+With zembed-1’s quantization offerings, you can control that trade-off directly and exactly.

-Get started
+Get Started

 zembed-1 is available today through multiple deployment options: